Arabic: Egypt

 After the period of colonialism in Egypt, Egyptians were looking for a way to reclaim and re-emphasize Egyptian culture.
 As a result, some Egyptians pushed for an Egyptianization of the Arabic language in which the formal Arabic and the colloquial Arabic would be combined into one language and the Latin alphabet would be used.
 There was also the idea of finding a way to use Hieroglyphics instead of the Latin alphabet, but this was seen as too complicated to use.

 A scholar, Salama Musa agreed with the idea of applying a Latin alphabet to Arabic, as he believed that would allow Egypt to have a closer relationship with the West.
 He also believed that Latin script was key to the success of Egypt as it would allow for more advances in science and technology.
 This change in alphabet, he believed, would solve the problems inherent with Arabic, such as a lack of written vowels and difficulties writing foreign words that made it difficult for non-native speakers to learn.
 Ahmad Lutfi As Sayid and Muhammad Azmi, two Egyptian intellectuals, agreed with Musa and supported the push for Romanization.

 The idea that Romanization was necessary for modernization and growth in Egypt continued with Abd Al-Aziz Fahmi in 1944.
 He was the chairman for the Writing and Grammar Committee for the Arabic Language Academy of Cairo.
-However, this effort failed as the Egyptian people felt a strong cultural tie to the Arabic alphabet.
+This effort failed as the Egyptian people felt a strong cultural tie to the Arabic alphabet.
 In particular, the older Egyptian generations believed that the Arabic alphabet had strong connections to Arab values and history, due to the long history of the Arabic alphabet (Shrivtiel, 189) in Muslim societies.